Purebread Murder

 But investigators needed forensic evidence to compare to these suspects and were fortunate to find some footprints at the scene.

-You can't see the prints really with the the naked eye unless you're really looking.
+You can't see the prints really with the naked eye and unless you're really looking.

 And I'm sure that the suspect never realized that he had left so many prints behind in his haste to collect the physical evidence that he thought might be damning.

-These bare footprints, which contain ridge detail, can be identified belonging to a specific person just as a fingerprint would.
+These bare footprints, which contain rigid detail, can be identified belonging to a specific person just as a fingerprint would.

 So Jacob Hadley, Todd Hale, and Carlos Robinson were asked to provide their prints.